Table of Contents[Hide][Show]

+For years my multigen family traveled extensively.
+Those trips provided special memories we’ll all treasure for a lifetime.
 The day the medical supply store delivered R2-D2 – an oxygen concentrator – to my house felt like the day road trips and flights to new places ended.
-Multigen travel with my family used to be as normal as romantic getaways.

-Grandparents who love to travel need not define themselves by their meds and doctor’s notes.
+Grandparents who love to travel need not define themselves by their medical conditions and doctor’s notes.
 And the children who grew up traveling with them can keep the same traveling pleasures alive for their kids.

 Don’t fear traveling with medications.
 Embrace the realities and see the world.

-Cars are easier to pack with meds and medical devices, but far away shores are alluring so start with flight facts.
+Cars are easier to pack with meds and medical devices, but leaving the United States for far away shores allures us all from time to time.
+Start your planning with flight facts.
 Carry-on bags or checked luggage are part of the research.